inspect_ai.agent

 Use the attempts option to enable additional submissions if the initial submission(s) are incorrect (by default, no additional attempts are permitted).

-By default, the model will be urged to continue if it fails to call a tool.
+When using the submit() tool, the model will be urged to continue if it fails to call a tool.
+When not using a submit() tool, the agent will terminate if it fails to call a tool.
 Customise this behavior using the on_continue option.

 @agent